RenatusRS/Delivery-System-Simulation/README.md

 Simulation of an online retail system that serves as an intermediary between customers and shops.
 It's developed in **Java 1.8** and uses **SQL Server Management Studio 17.0** for database management, including stored procedures and triggers in **Transact-SQL**.

-For more details on class structures and methods, refer to the documentation [here](https://renatusrs.github.io/SAB-Project/).
+For more details on class structures and methods, refer to the [documentation](https://renatusrs.github.io/SAB-Project/).

 ## Features
 - **Multi-Location Support**: Shops can operate in multiple cities.